Ankaralı Namık

-Namık Uğurlu (30 April 1976 – 18 October 2015), better known as Ankaralı Namık, was a Turkish singer.
+Namık Uğurlu (1 May 1976, Kurşunlu, Çankırı – 18 October 2015, Ankara), better known as Ankaralı Namık, was a Turkish male folk music artist.
 "Ankaralı" means from Ankara, denoting his musical style of Ankara's ethnic music.
 He is best known for his songs "Arabada Beş, Evde Onbeş", and "Dar Geldi Sana Ankara".

 On 19 September 2015, he had a traffic accident with his wife, in which he was severely injured.
 One month after the accident, on 18 October 2015, he fell from the 7th floor of his home to his death.